Prosafe SE: Prosafe SE and subsidiary company Prosafe Rigs Pte. Ltd. - Update on Financial Process

-Reference is made to the earlier information provided about the ongoing financial process with lenders, the latest in a press release dated 3 May 2021 in relation to a directions hearing to be held before the Singapore Court on Friday, 7 May 2021 at 3pm (Singapore time) (the "Directions Hearing").
+Reference is made to the earlier information provided about the ongoing financial process with the lenders, the latest in a press release dated 7 May 2021 in relation to the timelines given at the directions hearing held before the Singapore court on the same date.

-At the Directions Hearing, the Singapore Court gave directions for the timelines leading up to the hearing of Prosafe SE's and Prosafe Rigs Pte.
-Ltd.'s ("PRPL") applications in HC/OS 422/2021 and HC/OS 425/2021 for moratorium protection in Singapore (the "Moratorium Applications Hearing") as follows:
+The Singapore Court has confirmed that the hearing of Prosafe SE's and Prosafe Rigs Pte.
+Ltd.'s ("PRPL") applications in HC/OS 422/2021 and HC/OS 425/2021 for moratorium protection in Singapore (the "Moratorium Applications Hearing") will be held on Thursday, 27 May 2021 at 10am Singapore time.

+Creditors who wish to attend the Moratorium Applications Hearingwith their details before 4pm Singapore time on Monday, 24 May 2021.
+Any creditor who is intending to attend through its corporate representative (i.e. without instructing solicitors) must also provide a copy of the letter of authorisation by the creditor company authorising the corporate representative to attend the Moratorium Applications Hearing and represent the creditor company.

+Further, all creditors of Prosafe SE and PRPL (regardless of whether they intend to attend the Moratorium Applications Hearing) are requested to write in via email before 4pm Singapore time on Monday, 24 May 2021 to state whether they support or oppose the respective entity's application for moratorium protection in Singapore (Prosafe SE under HC/OS 422/2021, and PRPL under HC/OS 425/2021).

 Prosafe is a leading owner and operator of semi-submersible accommodation vessels.
 The company is listed on the Oslo Stock Exchange with ticker code PRS.
 For more information, please refer to www.prosafe.com